Satshabad/MusicMap/README.md

 Your music should be in a layered directory structure like so `/<artist>/<album>/<title>`.
 There are many tools to help you organize your music like this based on tags.

+You have vlc installed on a unixy machine, and vlc's command line client cvlc is also installed.

 This tool will skip empty folders.

 ## Example